Deep learning with missing data: Simulations

 \subsection{Real data}

-We now turn to two further real datasets that already have some missing values.
+Finally, we now turn to a further real dataset that already has some missing values.

 \paragraph{Credit score prediction dataset:} The credit score prediction dataset from \url{https://www.kaggle.com/datasets/prasy46/credit-score-prediction} has $d=304$ and total sample size of $100{,}000$.
 The response variable of interest is the credit rating, quantified as a positive integer ranging from 300 to 839 in the available data.
-There are 41 columns with missingness, and the observation probabilities for the columns with missingness are given in Figure~\ref{fig:observational-probability-hist}(a).
+There are 41 columns with missingness, and the observation probabilities for the columns with missingness are given in the left panel of Figure~\ref{fig:credit-score-prediction}.